moore-andrew05/FrankenStein/README.md

 -If only reference images are present, the program will throw an error.
 Images will be stitched properly but Tile configs will not be cleaned up.

+-Single Tile 2D images may cause issues when they are z-projected